Chargebacks. Every event Organizer's worst nightmare.

 - Improper or badly formatted phone numbers

-- Incorrect zip code for the area.
+- The incorrect zip code for the area.
 E.G. 10001 for someone in Atlanta, GA

 - Have everyone attending the event check in and sign something to say they have received their tickets.